 When everyone was full of lox and chocolate babka, Ann gave her presentation, full of wit and lively detail as always, but New & Improved: Now With More Czechs!
 We learned that Olga was the granddaughter of Josef and Anton’s younger brother Wilhelm, who had stayed in Czechoslovakia.

-We also learned that in 1939, when Olga was 10, her mother put her on one of the now-famous kindertransport trains organized by Sir Nicholas Winton, which took her from Prague to safety in England.
-Olga’s mother and sister later died in the Holocaust.
+We also learned that in 1939, when Olga was 11, her mother put her on the last of the now-famous kindertransport trains organized by Sir Nicholas Winton, which took her from Prague to safety in England.
+Olga’s mother and family later died in the Holocaust.